see ANNE BlOUNT

 ANNE LEWIS (d. before 1620)

-On November 14, 1594, a woman named Anne Lewis was married to Benjamin Jonson in the church of St. Magnus-the-Martyr in London.
+On November 14, 1594, Anne Lewis married Benjamin Jonson in the church of St. Magnus-the-Martyr in London.
 This appears to be Ben Jonson (1572-August 1637) the poet and playwright.
-A daughter, Mary, died in November 1593 at six months.
-They also appear to have had two sons, Benjamin (1596-1603) and another Benjamin (1608-1635).
+Their chilldren were Mary (d.
+November 1593 at six months), Benjamin (1596-1603), and another Benjamin (1608-1635).
 The family lived in Blackfriars, but Ben was rarely with them.
 In February 1603, John Manningham wrote in his diary that Jonson “married a wife who was a shrew yet honest.”
-He was repeating gossip passed on to him by his friend Thomas Overbury, who also knew Jonson.
+He was repeating gossip passed on to him by his friend, Thomas Overbury, who also knew Jonson.
 This same characterization of Anne appears in the writings of William Drummond, whose “conversations” with Jonson late in 1618 were published in 1711.
 Drummond also reported that Jonson said he did not bed with his wife during the five years he was living with Lord Aubigny.
-It was during this period, on January 5 and 6, 1606, that both Jonson and his wife were summoned on a charge of recusancy to appear in London Consistory Court.
+It was during this period, on January 5 and 6, 1606, that both Jonson and his wife were summoned to appear in London Consistory Court on a charge of recusancy because they attended services at St. Anne in Blackfriars but refused to take communion.
 They were instructed to return to court in late April to answer the charges.
-Apparently, they did attend services at St. Anne in Blackfriars but were accused of refusing to take communion.
-Although they were living apart, Jonson defended his wife and claimed to know that she did take communion.

 see ANNE SACKVILLE